nmt315320/MiGNN2CDS/README.md

 The output file (in ".csv" format) can be found in results folder, which including sequence number, sequence_id, predicted probability and pedicted result.

-3.5 SHAP

-shapexample.py can be executed to analyze important features.
-The following methods are: shap.TreeExplainer, shap.summary_plot .